This months Calendar

 through Jesus Christ our Lord.

 What is the

 Perhaps the best way to describe this connection is to say that in the Mass we re-link ourselves to Calvary.
-In the Mass, Christ’s sacrifice on Calvary is perpetuated by the priest, who offers it anew to the Father.
+In the Mass, the priest perpetuates Christ’s sacrifice on Calvary, who offers it anew to the Father.
 St. Paul told his converts in Corinth, "Every time, then, you eat this bread and drink this cup, you proclaim the death of the Lord until he comes" (1 Corinthians 11:26).

 It is not a new sacrifice, but rather the same sacrifice that Jesus offered on the cross 2,000 years ago.
 The Eucharist is not a matter of "repeating" that action but of reestablishing our bond with it.
-The difference, however, is that Jesus no longer dies at each Mass, but is simply re-offered to the Father.
+The difference, however, is that Jesus no longer dies at each Mass, but is re-offered to the Father.
 It is a “bloody” sacrifice only in the sense that it contains the Body and Blood of Christ.
-But it is “unbloody” in the sense that it is offered only in a sacramental fashion under the appearances of bread and wine.
+But it is “unbloody” because it is offered only in a sacramental fashion under the appearances of bread and wine.

 In other words, in the Mass, we re-present -- or mystically renew -- the Sacrifice of Calvary.
 In other words, we offer Jesus’ sacrifice to God the Father on the altar during the Eucharistic celebration for the remission of our sins, using signs and symbols.
 This means that, once again, we offer Christ to the Father, saying: "Father, look upon the Lamb that was slain for our sake."
 By the words of consecration, Christ is made present again through the “transubstantiation" of the bread and wine into Christ's Body and Blood.